 Initially financed by its co-owner members (including Anne herself, who says she bought "two European Sleeper shares" before even applying), the cooperative quickly grew into an international team of around 20-25 people.

 Unlike the major incumbent operators, European Sleeper does not yet own its own rolling stock.
-Anne explains: "We don't own wagons, cars or premises today, we rent the equipment to partners".
+In our 72nd podcast episode, Anne Dubost Director of Strategy and Business Development at European Sleeper, explains: "We don't own wagons, cars or premises today, we rent the equipment to partners".

 To run its trains without owning any equipment, the cooperative relies on :